peterkuria/peterkuria.github.io/README.md

 ## To-do

-Deploy to AWS Appsync and to netlify
+1. Deploy to AWS Appsync and to netlify
+2. To add React-native mobile version